 Health Problems Associated With the Merle Gene

 The association of merle coloration and deafness is well established.

-The Hanover Veterinary School has studied merle dogs since 1971.
+Veterinary studies have been conducted on merle dogs since 1971.
 Studies on the eyes of these dogs have revealed the following results.
-All the normal mm dogs were devoid of eye anomalies while all the MM animals had a series of eye defects.
+All the normal mm dogs were devoid of eye anomalies while all the MM animals had a series of eye problems.

-These included the absence of the Tapetum lucidum, lack of retinal pigment, a rudimentary lens, microphthalmia, microcornea, microcoria and other more minor conditions.
+These included the absence of the tapetum lucidum, lack of retinal pigment, a rudimentary lens, microphthalmia, microcornea, microcoria, and other minor conditions.
 Mm cases also had similar eye problems although less severe in most instances.

-Research done at Hanover Veterinary School over a 30 year period on Merle dogs revealed impairment of sperm production in both Merle dogs [Mm] and dogs from Merle to Merle breedings [MM].
+Veterinary research done over a 30-year period on merle dogs revealed impairment of sperm production in both merle dogs (Mm) and dogs from merle to merle matings (MM).

 Copyright Pomeranian.org.
 All Rights Reserved.

 Photos on this page are courtesy of Blue Merle Pomeranian breeders, Cyndi Wallen, Pinecrest and Alane Levinsohn.References and Further Reading: